JamesRoddy/TankAiCourseWork/README.md

-This was a group  project that produced at my time at univeristy that covered various different methods when it comes to designing AI for simulation and games and secured a 93% for the entire group.
+This was a group  project that produced at my time at univeristy that covered various different methods when it comes to designing AI methods and pathfinding algorithms for simulation and games and secured a 93% for the entire group.
 This projects was produced in unity using c#.